stephanbroek/rpg-pad/README.md

 rpg-pad
 =======

-The goal for this project is to make it easier to create and play RPGs by having better character sheets which are more easily editable and important information shared between party members and to the GM.
+The goal for this project is to make it easier to create and play RPGs by having better character sheets which are more easily editable and important information shared betweenparty members and to the GM.

 All there to make it easier to play and less time trying to make and maintain characters.

 A current copy is running on http://rpg-pad.mneme.me/ not functional yet but you can see the current code in action there

 planned features
 --------